'Assemble with Care' sets the standard for Apple Arcade exclusives

 There's an almost indescribable joy and satisfaction to each step.
 To loosen a screw, for instance, you have to grab the screwdriver and swipe your finger in a clockwise (or was it counterclockwise?) direction.
 The part will then fly to a nearby cup for safe keeping, almost like a room tidying itself in the Harry Potter universe.
 "If you pull [the stretchy wires] to their extremity, the phone will start to vibrate a little bit and you can pop them off," Gray said.
 "It's nothing like how [real] wires work, but it's fun."

 The game has plenty of signposting, too.
 Areas for gluing have a distinct crosshatch pattern to highlight them, and a white silhouette will appear if it's possible to place a part in a particular area.
 These small visual elements point you in the right direction without giving the entire solution away.
-"We spent months at the beginning [of the project] trying to get the feel right," Bradshaw said.
+"We spent months at the beginning [of the project] trying to get the feel right," Beardshaw said.

 Dan Gray, chief creative officer at Ustwo Games.